Ulster plantation

 The Ulster Plantation: further reading and research

-The archives of the Irish Society and the City of London livery companies are held by the City of London at London Metropolitan Archives and Guildhall Library respectively.
+The archives of the Irish Society and the City of London livery companies are held by the City of London at The London Archives and Guildhall Library respectively.
 You can consult the detailed catalogues online.

 Further historical background can be found on the Irish Society’s website.